- 41 is a prime number.

 How do we know that 41 is a prime number?
-The square root of 41 is an irrational number approximately equal to 6.403.
-If 41 were not a prime number, then it would be divisible by at least one prime number less than or equal to 6.403.
-Since 41 is not divisible by 2, 3, or 5, it is a prime number.
+If 41 were not a prime number, then it would be divisible by at least one prime number less than or equal to √41 ≈ 6.4.
+Since 41 cannot be divided evenly by 2, 3, or 5, we know that 41 is a prime number.

 41 is never a clue in the FIND THE FACTORS puzzles.